csabapalfi/pagespeed-insights-scripts/README.md

 ### `--benchmark` - output CPU/memory benchmark

-`--benchmark` adds the benchmark index as a metric for each test run.
+Adds the benchmark index as a metric for each test run.
 Lighthouse computes a memory/CPU performance [benchmark index]((https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/lib/page-functions.js#L128-L154)) to determine rough device class.
 Variability in this can help identifying [Client Hardware Variability](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit#heading=h.km3f9ebrlnmi) or [Client Resource Contention](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit#heading=h.9gqujdsfrbou).
 These are less likely to occur with PSI that uses a highly controlled lab environment and can affect local Lighthouse runs more.

 ### ` --ttfb` - output Time to First Byte

-`--ttfb` adds TTFB as a metric for each test run.
+Adds TTFB as a metric for each test run.
 Please note that TTFB is not simulated.

 ### `--usertiming-marks` - output user timing marks